shatheesk/IS212-SPM-Project-G3T6/app/README.md

 5) Click on Assign
 6) Eligible learners for the course are shown.
 You are able to search for a learner by name.
 7) Select Beyonce and click on Assign to enrol her into the course.
-8) After redirection to the admissions page, click on introduction to python > classlist to view all learners enrolled in that particular cohort.
+8) After redirection to the assign page, click on introduction to python > classlist to view all learners enrolled in that particular cohort.